-- (e) Put emphasis on the customers' demands and increase customer satisfaction: - Collect customers' opinions through various channel such as Facebook, questionnaires, 0800, customer surveys conducted by the branches, internal community and customer reviews.
-After understanding the customer needs, the related program will be stipulated and be executed thoroughly in order to increase customer satisfaction. - (f) Focus on the membership management in order to maintain member loyalty: - A. Offer exclusive promotional activities for the members based on the consumption characteristics of the members.
-By enabling the store personnel to be familiar with the member activities and to execute the skill of speech, the member participation in the activities will be effectively enhanced and the stickiness of members to Poya will increase. - B. Conduct member database analysis regularly in order to stipulate membership management plan and maintain member loyalty. - C. Explore the members' life shape, make new proposals to satisfy the customer demand, and increase loyalty through point-redemption. - D. Develop mobile payment, POYA Pay, to shorten checkout process, optimize customers' experience, and enhance customer satisfaction. - E. Continue to develop E-commerce (POYA Buy) to meet customers' needs for digital convenience in shopping. - (g) Promote co-branded card activities in order to maintain card holders: - Actively cooperate with the co-branded card issuing bank and held various promotional activities which are advertised in DM/promotional materials in the stores to attract card holders to make continued purchases in the stores.
-Combine the resources of both parties to maximize the value of card holders and effectively maintain co-branded card holders. - (h) Investigate into the competition of the industry instantaneously in order to react properly and create opportunity successfully: Stipulate proper strategy in time based on the latest strategy of the competitors, with the consideration of the market trend and Poya's niche points to effectively grasp the opportunity.
+- store advertisements and Facebook.
+It helps to catch more customers' attention, trigger their potential demands and lead to sales growth. - (d) Strengthen the product knowledge of the store personnel in order to develop a professional and amiable brand image of Poya International: With the complete product education process, the store personnel can introduce and recommend products for customers who have doubts about the purchase in a timely manner based on the familiarity with products.
+This should improve professional and amiable brand image of Poya International. - (e) Put emphasis on the customers' demands and increase customer satisfaction: Collect customers' opinions through various channel such as Facebook, google comments, 0800, customer surveys conducted by the branches, internal community and customer reviews.
+After understanding the customer needs, we would draw up the plan and execute to increase customer satisfaction. - (f) Focus on the membership management in order to maintain member loyalty: - A. We segregate members as general members and VIP members according to member consumption, and plan exclusive activities for VIP members.
+We encourage our store personnel to be familiar with the member activities and pitch to customers, to enhance member participation rate effectively and member loyalty. - B. Conduct member database analysis regularly in order to make up the membership management plan and maintain member loyalty. - C. Explore the members' outline of life, make new proposals to satisfy the customer demand, and increase loyalty through point-redemption. - D. Develop mobile payment, POYA Pay, to shorten checkout process, optimize customers' experience, and enhance customer satisfaction. - E. Continue to develop E-commerce (POYA Buy) to meet customers' needs for convenience in digital way. - (g) Promote co-branded card activities to maintain card holders:

+Actively cooperate with the co-branded card issuing bank and held various promotional activities which are advertised in DM/promotional materials in the stores to attract card holders to make continued purchases in the stores.
+By combining resources of both parties, we maximize the value of card holders and effectively maintain co-branded card holders.

+(h) Keep updated on the competitive landscape of the industry to response instantly and create opportunity successfully: